fobnail/docs/docs/rims.md

 # Reference Integrity Manifests

-Trusted Computign Group (TCG) specifies Referency Integrity Manifest (RIM) as a structure to convey information about the software and firmware running on given system.
+Trusted Computign Group (TCG) specifies Reference Integrity Manifest (RIM) as a structure to convey information about the software and firmware running on given system.
 These manifests are used as an input to retrieve the reference golden measurements which indicate teh system is genuine, trusted and runs a